beatricebock/100-days-of-code/log.md

 ##<h1>Day 6: January 11, 2017</h1>

 ###**Today's Progress**
-* Java recap - Conditions and Control Flow module on Codeacademy
+* Codeacademy Java - Conditions and Control Flow

 ###**Thoughts:**
 "Practice Java" has been on my to-do list for days now, and I've put it off because I love web dev so much at the moment.
 I know it seems as though I jump around a lot, but that's how my diploma curriculum is.
 Granted, Javascript and .Net Core isn't part of my curriculum, learning new things and doing new things gives me the kicks.
 Should probably have some kind of system to make sure I don't completely abandon any technology.